dreamfactorysoftware/platform-wiki/Platform-Documentation/REST-API/Database-Services.md

 ### Schema Services

 For each SQL database service, you can also add a schema-editing service to go along with it.
-It allows the client to create new, or retrieve, update, or delete existing tables or fields in the database's schema.
+It allows the client to create new tables and fields, or retrieve, update, or delete existing tables and fields in the database.
 By default, each DSP comes with a schema editing service for the native SQL database mentioned above.
 This service is meant to be used to retrieve and update the (non-system related) schema of the native SQL database.
 This default service has a type of "Local SQL DB Schema" with a name of "Schema" and a API Name of 'schema'.
 Access to system tables are not allowed via this service.

 To access schema of other databases via your DSP, running either on the same server or remotely on another server, you can create a separate SQL DB Schema service, see [System Configuration](System-Configuration) or the [Admin Console](Services) sections on how to accomplish this.

-For more detail of the REST API for schema editing for SQL databases, go [here](SQL-Schema-Services).
+Go [here](SQL-Schema-Services) for more detail of the REST API for schema editing for SQL databases.

 Go [here](https://dsp-sandman1.cloud.dreamfactory.com/swagger/#!/schema) to see this service type in action in our [Live API](Admin-Console-api-sdk).

 ## NoSQL Database Services

 DreamFactory database services give the client a REST access point for most of the popular NoSQL databases, and can support both local and remote databases.
 To access these databases via your DSP, running either on the same server or remotely on another server or as a cloud service, you can create a new NoSQL DB service, see [System Configuration](System-Configuration) or the [Admin Console](Services) sections on how to accomplish this.
+For more details on NoSQL services see the *Common Features* and *Unique Features and Restrictions* sections below.

 Go [here](https://dsp-sandman1.cloud.dreamfactory.com/swagger/#!/nosql) to see this service type in action in our [Live API](Admin-Console-api-sdk).